aramachandran7/Blog/content/blog/first-semester-at-olin/index.md

 ### ISIM Final

-Introduction to sensors, instrumentation, and measurement, the intro electrical engineering course at Olin.
-By far the most theory heavy / challenging first semester first year course for Oliners – but also a ton of fun.
+Introduction to sensors, instrumentation, and measurement - ISIM -  was the introductory electronics course for Olin first-years.
+It's by far the most theory heavy and challenging first semester first-year course – but it's also a ton of fun.
+There were weekly labs and problem sets where professors loved watching us struggle through challenging electronics concepts, but also loved helping us out when we needed it the most.

-For our final ISIM project Rohil Agarwal and I devised a simple thermocouple circuit, capable of reading temperature with high precision and low lag, using some custom filtering and amplification.
+For our final ISIM project, Rohil Agarwal and I devised a simple thermocouple circuit, capable of reading temperature with high precision and low lag, using some custom filtering and amplification.
 The circuit was used with an Analog Discovery oscilloscope and Waveforms software to read and log the data in real time.

 Subsequently, we used the above circuit as a measurement tool to fact-check the temperature accuracy of 3D printer print beds …
 ![Isim workspace image](./isim2.PNG)